RalphAS/PeriodicSchurDecompositions.jl/README.md

 ## Large problems: periodic Krylov-Schur

-If only a few eigenvalues (and corresponding Schur vectors) are needed, it may be more efficient to use the Krylov-Schur algorithm implemented as
+If only a few exterior eigenvalues (and corresponding Schur vectors) of a standard periodic system are needed, it may be more efficient to use the Krylov-Schur algorithm implemented as

 ```julia